skypyproject/skypy/README.rst

 This project is Copyright (c) SkyPy Team and licensed under the terms of the BSD 3-Clause license.
 This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause licence.
-See the licenses folder for more information.
+See the `LICENSE.rst <LICENSE.rst>`_ file for more information.

 Contributing
 ------------

-We love contributions! skypy is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions!
+SkyPy is open source, built on open source, and we'd love to have you hang out in our community.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.